AlfrescoArchive/alfresco-dbp-deployment/README.md

 Environment variables from the infrastructure project will be used in the deployment steps below.

 **Note!**
+We dont advise you to use the same EFS instance for persisting the data from the dbp deploy.

-If you want to have multiple deployments of the dbp using the same EFS instance you will have to make sure to change the storage path for each deployment.
+However, if you want to have multiple deployments of the dbp using the same EFS instance you will have to make sure to change the storage path for each deployment.
 This can be done in two ways:
  - setting the value persistence.efs.path to an existent EFS folder when deploying the *infrastructure chart*
  - setting the following extra values when deploying the dbp: